 And this was deliberate.

-At the end of WW2, Russian troops captured several Lorenz units.
-They then used them in the early months of the Cold War to send their own coded transmissions.
+At the end of WW2, Russian troops captured several Lorenz units, and used them in the early months of the Cold War to send their own coded transmissions.

 But they had no idea that British Intelligence was reading their ‘secret’ messages.